Creamy Chicken & Rice Soup

 Creamy Chicken and Rice was one of Granny's favorites, and it's still one of mine.
 I crave this soup on rainy days, or if I'm feeling a little under the weather.
 It's also a great dish to take to neighbors and friends because everyone loves a piping hot bowl of goodness!

-If you make a batch, be sure to leave a comment below telling me what you think. 🙂Print
+Serve Creamy Chicken & Rice Soup piping hot.
+If you make a batch, be sure to leave a comment below telling me how it turned out!

 - 32 oz. carton chicken broth